statiqdev/Website/input/framework/execution/analyzers.md

 - `Analyzer` is a basic analyzer that analyzes documents from one (or more) pipeline(s) and phase(s).
 - `SyncAnalyzer` can be used when the analyze method should be synchronous (I.e. not `async`).

-An analyzer defines which pipeline(s) and phase(s) it should be run after using the `Pipelines` and `Phases` properties.
+An analyzer defines which pipeline(s) and phase(s) it should be run after using the `PipelinePhases` property.
 Analyzers also define a default logging level their result messages should be logged as using the `LogLevel` property (which can be overriden, see below).

 ## Using The Bootstrapper